ropex1979/an-axiomatic-plan-for-preserving-consciousness/README.md

 Symbol & trigger: Ground Zero — circle with dot (U+2299);

 basic rule.
-FIRST RULE OF FIGHT CLUB (temporary discretion) prioritize collective security and discretion until critical mass (15%) is reached, with defined legal and ethical limits.
+FIRST RULE OF FIGHT CLUB (temporary discretion) prioritize collective security and discretion until critical mass (3-5%) is reached, with defined legal and ethical limits. more precisely, it takes a certain percentage of the population, reasonable people, to agree on the following five definitions:
+1. where we are - reality
+2. where we are going - logic
+3. where we should be going - ethics
+4. how to get there - mathematics
+5. how to stay there - logic
 ---

 1.Ethical foundation: